sfraint/wireless-n64-controller/building.md

 3. Reinstall the external boards/mounts (triggers, joystick) in the appropriate spots.

-4. Install the terminal-block in the back-piece of the controller shell:
+4. Install the terminal-block in the expansion-pak-port of the back-piece of the controller shell:

    <img src=images/battery_terminals.jpg width=720>

-5. Reinstall the back-piece of the controller shell - make sure to reinstall the left and right trigger buttons when you do this.
+5. Mount the back-piece of the controller shell on the front-piece - make sure to reinstall the left and right trigger buttons when you do this.